nikolay-turpitko/x-gae-dep/README.md

 It is created to illustrate approach described at https://stackoverflow.com/a/40118834/2063744.

-Tested in the environment as follows:
+Tested in the environments as follows:

 ```console
 $ lsb_release -a